picanumber/yapp/examples/2d_data_operations/README.md

 This example serves as a profiling baseline.
 It is a "compute-intensive" program where 4 stages operate on `vector<vector<T>>` or 2D data:

-1. Generate random 2D of size 255x255
+1. Generate 10'000 data points of random 255x255 int data
-2. Apply normalization
+2. Apply normalization, transform data to float type
 3. Apply a stencil like modification
 4. Attach a sink stage, that simply burns CPU cycles and makes sure the operation is not discarded